 22nd November (Wednesday) & 3rd February (Saturday), 12:15–13:00

-Incantation bowls and amulets of all shapes and sizes sit on the fringes of religion and the magical world.
-Hugh and Sajda draw together remarkable pieces from the Mediterranean to India, to think about what they share.
+Incantation bowls and amulets of all shapes and sizes sit on the fringes of religion and magic.
+Hugh and Sajda draw together remarkable pieces from the Mediterranean to Afghanistan, to think about what they share.

 Read about the Workshops